NatWeiss/RapidGame/README.md

 This results in a project folder approximately 500 MB which contains all the files necessary to build cocos2d-x from scratch.
 Subfolders include:

-	frameworks/ - All cocos2d-html5 and cocos2d-x source files, as well as project files for the game res/ - Game assets
+	frameworks/ - All cocos2d-js and cocos2d-x source files, as well as project files for the game res/ - Game assets
 	runtime/ - An executable which can run the iOS Simulator from the commandline src/ - The Javascript files
 	tools/ - Miscellaneous tools

-By contrast, a RapidGame project is only 2 MB (because it symlinks to cocos2d-html5 and the prebuilt cocos2d-x libraries) and has a more organized folder structure:
+By contrast, a RapidGame project is only 2 MB (because it symlinks to cocos2d-js and the prebuilt cocos2d-x libraries) and has a more organized folder structure:

-	Assets/ - The game assets and Javascript files lib/ - A symlink to the prebuilt cocos2d-x libraries and cocos2d-html5 Projects/ - The project files for the game
+	Assets/ - The game assets and Javascript files lib/ - A symlink to the prebuilt cocos2d-x libraries and cocos2d-js Projects/ - The project files for the game
-	Server/ - The server which provides an API and serves files for the HTML5 version of the game
+	Server/ - The server which provides an API and serves files for the HTML5 version of the game (only for cocos2d-js projects)

 Inside the project files there are other differences.
 Take the Xcode project as an example.
 The normal cocos2d-js project is setup to build all of cocos2d-x, depends on several sub-projects (Targets > Build Phases > Target Dependencies) and references several **User Header Search Paths** (example: `$(SRCROOT)/../../js-bindings/cocos2d-x`) within the `frameworks` folder.